Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Foundational Principles in Multimodal Research

-To properly study multimodal data, it is important to understand the ways in which modalities can be different.
-In this section, we present various dimensions of heterogeneity commonly encountered in multimodal machine learning research.
-These dimensions are complementary and may overlap; each multimodal problem likely involves heterogeneity in several of the following dimensions.
-Furthermore, this list is by no means exhaustive, but a general illustration of the different qualities involved in multimodal data (see Figure~\ref{fig:hetero}).

-\begin{enumerate} \item \textbf{Element representation}: The first dimension of heterogeneity is what consists of a unit of analysis for each modality.
-In other words, what are the basic elements present in each modality, and how can we represent them?
-Formally, we could see this as defining the sample space of basic elements.
-For example, typed text is recorded via a set of discrete character entities, videos are recorded via a set of continuous frames, and graphs are recorded via a set of discrete node entities and discrete edge relations.
+\begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Element representation}: Each modality is typically comprised of a set of elements - the most basic unit of data which cannot (or rather, the user chooses to not) be broken down into further units~\citep{barthes1977image,liang2022brainish}.
+For example, typed text is recorded via a set of characters, videos are recorded via a set of frames, and graphs are recorded via a set of nodes and edges.
+What are the basic elements present in each modality, and how can we represent them?
+Formally, this dimensions measures heterogeneity in the sample space or representation space of modality elements.

-\item \textbf{Distribution} refers to the frequency and likelihood of elements present in entire modalities.
-Modalities typically follow a unique distribution of elements, with words in a linguistic corpus following Zipf's Law as a classic example.
+\item \textbf{Distribution} refers to the frequency and likelihood of elements in modalities.
+Elements typically follow a unique distribution, with words in a linguistic corpus following Zipf's Law as a classic example.
 Distribution heterogeneity then refers to the differences in frequencies and likelihoods of elements, such as different frequencies in recorded signals and the density of elements.

-\item \textbf{Structure}: Natural data exhibits structure in the way individual elements are composed to form entire modalities.
+\item \textbf{Structure}: Natural data exhibits structure in the way individual elements are composed to form entire modalities~\citep{bronstein2021geometric}.
 For example, images exhibit spatial structure across individual object elements, language is hierarchically composed of individual words, and signals exhibit temporal structure across time.
 Structure heterogeneity refers to differences in this underlying structure.

-\item \textbf{Information} measures the information content present in each modality, specifically in their elements and structure.
-Subsequently, information heterogeneity measures the differences in information content across modalities, which could be measured by information theory metrics.
+\item \textbf{Information} measures the total information content present in each modality.
+Subsequently, information heterogeneity measures the differences in information content across modalities, which could be formally measured by information theoretic metrics~\citep{shannon1948mathematical}.